clowee/Exploring-Factors-and-Measures-to-Select-Open-Source-Software/README.md

 <li>projectList.txt: The list of fullnames of the selected OSS projects from Github<\li>
 <li>redditData.csv: The dataset for the information on Reddit related to the selected Github projects<\li>
 <li>stackoverflowData.csv: The dataset for the information on StackOverflow related to the selected Github projects<\li>
-d<li>evlangData: The datasets for the stats of lines of code for the developing languages used in the selected Github projects<\li>
+<li>evlangData: The datasets for the stats of lines of code for the developing languages used in the selected Github projects<\li>
 <ul>
    </p>
 <br>